TallChris91/CACAPO-Dataset/README.md

 <h2>The full dataset</h2>

 The full dataset is available via [DataVerse](https://dataverse.nl/dataset.xhtml).
-The format is the same as that of [(Enriched) WebNLG](https://github.com/ThiagoCF05/webnlg).
+The format is the same as that of [(Enriched) WebNLG](https://github.com/ThiagoCF05/webnlg) (v 1.5).
 Meaning that the dataset consists of XML files that also contain intermediate representations to enable the development and evaluation of pipeline data-to-text architectures that encompass tasks such as Discourse Ordering, Lexicalization, Aggregation and Referring Expression Generation.

 <h2>Example</h2>